 Fourth European Working Conditions Survey (2005)

-All the reports based on in-depth analysis of the Fourth European Working Conditions survey data are now available.
+The overview report of the Fourth European Working Conditions Survey as well as the individual chapters of the report are available for download.
+All the reports based on in-depth analysis of the Fourth European Working Conditions survey data are also available.

 The fourth major wave of the European Working Conditions Survey was conducted in 2005.
 The survey aims to provide an analysis of working conditions in the EU27, in the two candidate countries (Turkey and Croatia), as well as in Switzerland and Norway.
 In total, nearly 30,000 individual workers were interviewed in face-to-face interviews in their own homes in the period September-November 2005.